 Can I use the strategies I learn during the sleep training class for nap training?

 Naps are complicated.
 Many of the strategies that work very well for nighttime sleep training will not work well at all for naps.
 We are working on a separate nap training class, but in the meantime we can help you build a nap training plan in a personalized consultation or you can purchase our nap book to develop your own plan.
 The sleep class does cover what you should do about naps while you are beginning night sleep training.

 This class is appropriate for healthy babies between 6-15 months.
 We have plans to produce more classes in the future, but at this time if you need help with an toddler or with nap training, please schedule a sleep consult for individualized help.

 Will I receive a written plan?

 We have created a 38-page guided note-taking workbook for you to create your plan based on what you learn in the class.
 Although some plans may have similar qualities, we do not offer boilerplate sleep plans.
 The class offers many options for different kinds of sleep problems.
 As a result, we don’t have a generic plan that we can send to you.

 What if I need more help?

 We’re happy to help you tweak your plan or deal with new issues.
-You can schedule a 40-minute follow up with us or a 75-minute call depending on how much time you think you need.
+As a class attendee you can schedule a 30-minute follow up with us, and we also have 50-minute and 75-minute call options depending on how much time you think you need.

 Do you have a money back guarantee?